RahulSabinkar/javascript-course-notes/README.md

 ### What can you do with JavaScript?

 For a long time, JavaScript was only used in Browsers to build interactive web pages.
 Some developers refered to JavaScript as a toy language.
-But those days are gone because of huge community support, and investments like large companies by Facebook and Google.
+But those days are gone because of huge community support, and investments by large companies like Facebook and Google.
 These days you can build:

-- web/mobile Apps
+- Web/Mobile Apps
-- real-time networking apps
+- Real-time Networking Apps
-  - like chats, video-streaming services
+  - like chats, video-streaming services, etc
-- command-line tools
+- Command-Line Tools
-- games
+- Games

 ### Where does JavaScript code run?

 JavaScript was originally designed to run only in Browsers.
-So every browser has a _JavaScript Engine_ that can execute JavaScript code.
+So every browser has a **JavaScript Engine** that can execute JavaScript code.

 JavaScript Engines follow the ECMAScript Standards.
 These standards define how the JavaScript engine should work and what features it should have.

-JavaScript Engines for different Browsers are:
+JavaScript Engines for some different Browsers are:

 - Firefox: Spidermonkey
 - Chrome: v8
 - Microsoft Edge: Chakra (older version)

-In 2009, Ryan Dahl took the open-source JavaScript Engine in Chrome and embedded it inside a C++ program called Node.
+In 2009, Ryan Dahl took the open-source JavaScript Engine in Chrome and embedded it inside a C++ program called **Node**.

 Definition from Wiki: